Ayr Structural Domain

 ❯ Crosscutting Relationships

 The DSayr is cut by steeply dipping, late NNW-SSE oriented brittle faults.
-Most of these faults have been inferred from maps of the total magnetic field, magnetic gradient and tilt (SIGÉOM).
-On outcrops, the expression of these late structures consists of epidotized, hematitized or both brittle fractures.
+Most of these faults have been inferred from maps of the residual magnetic field, vertical gradient and derivative tilt.
+At the outcrop scale, the expression of these late structures consists of brittle fractures that are either epidotized, hematitized or both.

 ❯ Kinematics